microsoft/go-infra/docs/release-process/README.md

 We should consider where release notes should go that are specific to the Microsoft build of Go.
 In particular, FIPS-related changes.

 It would be reasonable to have a place where release notes can be checked in: doc/go1.18-fips.html?
 Inside patch file descriptions with conventions to extract relevant info?
 Then the release-go pipeline can detect the notes, format them, and put them into e.g. the GitHub release.

+## Use more AzDO features: stage/job retries, release pipelines

+These pipelines don't take advantage of the "retry failed jobs" or stage retry features of AzDO.
+Instead, we queue a new build with configuration to make it avoid re-running any steps that were already completed.
+There are a few reasons the AzDO retry logic doesn't seem suitable for these pipelines:

+* AzDO retry granularity is at the job or stage level, not step level.
+Our steps are not idempotent: running them a second time would fail.
+    * We could make each step idempotent, but it would be considerably more complex.
+    * We could split up steps into multiple jobs or stages, but acquiring an agent can take a while, and we would be multiplying that time.
+        * Running parallel jobs/stages could mitigate this, but a significant amount of the release pipeline must be sequential.
+(In particular **(2) release-build**.)
+* There is no way to change variables/parameters for an AzDO retry.
+    * The microsoft/go-infra commit the pipeline uses for the YAML pipeline cannot be changed.
+There is also no opportunity to change the input parameters and variables.
+    * Example modifications that will sometimes be necessary:
+        * A pipeline YAML fix.
+        * go-infra tooling fix.
+        * Polling a fixed PR number submitted by a dev rather than a broken PR that will never merge.

+Instead, the pipelines are written to be as easy to re-run with modified parameters as possible.
+Usually a retry involves copy-pasting a single number into the "run new build" dialog.
+See [instructions.md#retrying](instructions.md#retrying)

+Another AzDO feature we aren't using are [Release Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/?view=azure-devops).
+These have more flexiblity to modify and retry in the middle of a release that's running.
+However, there is no YAML (source-controlled) workflow, and they are called "classic" now, so we don't want to add new dependencies on them.

+If more AzDO features are added in the future that overcome these limitations, we should use them.